MK316/MK316.github.io/README.md

 ### Weblog: _Learn coding for language research and education_
 ---
 ~~~
->> Apr.2023
+>> Apr.2023 MK316's Quote of the month
->> Technology in education is like a bicycle:
+>> "Technology in education is like a bicycle:
 >> It may not be perfect, but it can take us where we need to go.
->> Waiting for the perfect car may mean we never get moving at all.
+>> Waiting for the perfect car may mean we never get moving at all."
 ~~~